-The Town of Farmington is happy to announce that we are working with the Towns of Avon, Canton, Granby, and Simsbury to provide Household Hazardous Waste Collections.
-The collections will run from 8:00 a.m. to 1:00 p.m. and will be open to all residents from Avon, Canton, Farmington, Granby, and Simsbury.
-Farmington residents will no longer be able to participate in any of the MDC household hazardous waste collections.
+The Town of Farmington is happy to announce that we are working with the Towns of Avon, Canton, Granby, Simsbury, and Suffield to provide Household Hazardous Waste Collections.
+The collections will run from 8:00 a.m. to 1:00 p.m. and will be open to all residents from Avon, Canton, Farmington, Granby, Simsbury, and Suffield.

-On the same dates and locations listed above, there will also be FREE collections for residents of Avon, Canton, Farmington, Granby, and Simsbury:
+On the same dates and locations listed above, there will also be FREE collections for the residents of Avon, Canton, Farmington, Granby, Simsbury, and Suffield:

-- Personal document shredding **special hours: 8:30 a.m. - 12:30 p.m. or until the truck is full** (please limit yourself to 2 boxes)
+- Personal document shredding - hours are 8:00 a.m. - 1:00 p.m. or until the trucks are full (please limit yourself to 2 boxes)